smithaseb/react-node-express-webpack-babel-hot-loading/README.md

     npm install --save-dev webpack webpack-dev-middleware webpack-hot-middleware

 Webpack – bundler utility
-(explain webapck)

-This way, you don't have to worrying about proxy logic and you can easily integrate hot reloading into your existing express server without the need for webpack-dev-server configure weback
+Use webpack-dev-middleware and webpack-hot-middleware : - This way, we don't have to worrying about proxy logic and can easily integrate hot reloading into your existing express server without the need for webpack-dev-server

 Add webpack.config.js